The Zombie Survival Guide

 The zombies I created in Oak Ridge Apocalypse are very similar to those of Max Brooks mainly due to the survival guide, but the tactics used by my protagonists are largely due to World War Z. Max Brooks has an uncanny ability to visualize what combat versus zombies might really be like, and to communicate it very well.
 The survival guide gives great advice, but think of World War Z as an example of application.
 He took all of the tips and tricks from the survival guide and wove scenarios around their real world uses.
 Do get these books.
 You will not be disappointed, and when the zombies rise up, you will be prepared to defend yourself and your loved ones.

-On a side note, I was not asked to place these endorsements on my website, and I make nothing from you purchasing these books from Amazon.
-This is simply my way of saying thank you to Max Brooks for his contribution to my discovery of zombies.
+On a side note, I was not asked to place these endorsements on my website.
+I do make a small commission from you purchasing these books from the Amazon affiliate links.
+My thanks go to Max Brooks for introducing me to the fun world of zombies.